Arizona Court Records

 Interested persons may also submit requests in person at an MVD office or with an authorized third-party provider.
 The MVD charges $3 for uncertified records, which typically contain a three-year driving history.
 Certified records cost $5 and include a five-year driving history.
 For online searches, the $3 fee applies even if the search does not return any results.

 Federal and state Driver Privacy Protection Acts (DPPA) guide the dissemination of driving records.
-Requestors must have a permissible use to obtain driving records that contain personal information such as social security numbers, name, address, and driver’s license numbers.
+Requestors are typically required to have a permissible use to obtain driving records that contain personal information such as social security numbers, name, address, and driver’s license numbers.

 How Can I Find a Lost Traffic Ticket in Arizona?